 So I have no way of knowing if these parasites are new and are contributing to my new symptoms that I’m experiencing now, of if they’ve always been there and perhaps contributed to me developing SIBO in the first place.

 If I would have started out by running the GI MAP test from the beginning I would have a much better chance of determining concretely that these parasites were new because they didn’t show up in any previous tests.

 Multiple tests run by the same lab can still miss things, but you remove the extra variable of changing labs from the equation, and make your testing that much more accurate.

-To help you avoid making this mistake, here are the labs that I think are the best and that I would recommend you start out using if you haven’t run any tests yet.
+To help you avoid making this mistake in your SIBO treatment, here are the labs that I think are the best and that I would recommend you start out using if you haven’t run any tests yet.

 GI Stool Testing: GI MAP by Diagnostic Solutions Laboratory